Digital Operational Resilience Notification

 This Digital Operational Resilience Notification (the “Notification”) is published by Bitpace to provide transparency regarding the principles, governance, and organisational measures applied to ensure the digital operational resilience of its services.

-This Notification is intended to support clients, counterparties, and other stakeholders in understanding Bitpace’s approach to managing ICT-related risks and operational disruptions, in line with applicable European regulatory requirements.
+This Notification is intended to support clients, counterparties, and other stakeholders in understanding Bitpace’s approach to managing ICT-related risks and operational disruptions, in line with high standards of operational resilience.

 This Notification is provided for transparency and information purpose only and does not constitute advice, a policy, service guarantee, or contractual commitment.

-Bitpace’s operational resilience framework forms part of its broader enterprise risk management and governance structure.
+Bitpace’s digital operational resilience framework forms an integral part of its broader enterprise risk management and governance structure.

 3. Scope of Digital Operational Resilience